10 Best Electric Brad Nailers of 2023 – Reviews & Buying Guide

 6. Metabo NT50AE2 HPT Brad Nailer

-We loved that this tool weighed just over 2 pounds, making it plenty lightweight for long-term use.
-Your arm should not get tired very quickly when using this machine, so you can continue using it for longer.

-With all that said, this brad nailer is not as high-quality as the other options we reviewed.
+We loved that the Metabo weighed just over 2 pounds, making it lightweight for long-term use.
+Your arm should not get tired very quickly when using this machine, so you can continue using it longer.
+However, it is not as durable as the other brands we reviewed.
 It tends to break after only a bit of use, despite the 5-year warranty.

-It is also a bit loud, so you may want to wear hearing protection while using it.
-We also found that it jammed quite often, which is a significant issue because this machine is brutal to unjam.
-The nailer itself seems to be made out of a great deal of plastic, causing it to break more often.
+It is also a bit loud, so you may want to wear hearing protection.
+We also found that it jammed often, which is a significant issue because the machine is brutal to unjam.
+The nailer has too many plastic parts, causing it to break more often.

 - Adjustable drive depth